 First of all, it’s part of the Chase Program:

-- If you’re using the Chase Freedom Flex by itself, you’ll be able to earn cashback bonuses and points right away as you are starting your travel hacking credit card journey.
+- If you’re using the Chase Freedom Flex by itself, you’ll be able to earn cashback bonuses and points right away.

-To be clear, the Chase Freedom Flex is just a cashback credit card to start, but if you have other Chase cards like the Chase Sapphire Reserve or the Chase Sapphire Preferred, you can transfer points from the Chase Freedom Flex which will become more valuable and transfer them into a lot of different programs.
+To be clear, the Chase Freedom Flex is just a cashback credit card to start, but if you have other Chase cards like the Chase Sapphire Reserve Card or the Chase Sapphire Preferred Card, you can transfer points from the Chase Freedom Flex which will become more valuable and transfer them into a lot of different programs.

 - Great sign up bonus as a “ low tier card”